sinyjohnson/sharplife/trunk/Documentation/readme.txt

 				into a character and added to a string.

 			Engine3

 				This engine uses class objects representing each cell.
 This engine is the furthest from being complete.
 The idea is to have each cell able to access its neighbor easily by having a reference to each neighbor available in the cell, and simply asking the neighbor if it is alive, counting each one that is alive and based on the total, becoming alive or dead.

+			Engine4

+				Engine uses a 2 Dimensional int array and Scan List The Life field wraps around at the sides, tops and corners, i.e a toroidal array

+				The scan list is a List of start and end x,y coordinates indicating what areas of the Life field have activity to scan, effectively skipping areas that have no possibility of life/death

+	Utility

+		.NET Assembly with utility classes used for common things across any project